 FOR THE FISH

-- In a medium bowl, whisk taco spices together.
-Measure out 1 ½ tablespoons of the spice blend per pound of fish.
-Reserve the extra in a covered jar for another use.
+- In a mason jar with a lid, shake together the blackened seasoning ingredients.
+Measure out 1-½ tablespoons of the spice blend per pound of fish.
+Reserve the extra in the covered jar for another use.

 - Cut fish into 2-inch pieces.
 Pat dry with paper towels.
-Season the fish with taco seasoning.
+Season the fish with blackneed seasoning.

-- Heat 2 tablespoons of oil in a large skillet for 2 minutes until very hot.
-Add the fish.
-Cook 2 minutes.
-Flip and squeeze half a lime over the fish.
+- Heat 2 tablespoons of oil over medium-high heat in a large skillet until hot, but not smoking.
+Add the fish and cook for 2 minutes.
+Flip the fish and squeeze half a lime over it.

 - Cook for another minute or two until the fish is white and flakes easily with a fork.
-Remove to a plate.
+Then, remove it to a plate.

 TO PLATE THE TACOS

-- Heat the tortillas in a hot skillet (medium-high) for 15 to 30 seconds each.
+- Heat the tortillas in a dry hot skillet (medium-high) for 15 to 30 seconds each.

 - For each taco, spread a little Lime Cilantro Cream Sauce on each.
 Top with fish, cabbage, onions, jalapeno peppers, and cilantro.
-Top each taco with additional sauce. and a squeeze of fresh lime juice.
+Add additional sauce on top of each taco, and finish with a squeeze of fresh lime juice.